 Occupied Territories, Japan, Venezuela, Taiwan, Guatemala, Quebec and

-Dr. Kennis has served as the border correspondent for teleSUR's English division and published in a variety of news sources, including The Christian Science Monitor, Al Jazeera English, Proceso (Mexico), Time Out, emeequis (Mexico) and many other outlets ranging from daily newspapers and newsweeklies to monthly periodicals based both in the States and abroad.
+Dr. Kennis has served as the border correspondent for teleSUR's English division and published in a variety of news sources, including The Guardian, VICE, The Christian Science Monitor, Al Jazeera English, Proceso (Mexico), Time Out, emeequis (Mexico) and many other outlets ranging from daily newspapers and newsweeklies to monthly periodicals based both in the States and abroad.
 His work has garnered him interviews on both live national television (RT) and national public radio (NPR).

 Before arriving at UTEP, Dr. Kennis had taught at Northwestern University, the Universidad Iberoamericana in Mexico City, Cal State University and at the University of Illinois, Urbana-Champaign.